Loller Academy

-The Loller Academy is an historic, American school building that is located in Hatboro, Montgomery County, Pennsylvania.
+The Loller Academy is an historic school building in Hatboro, Montgomery County, Pennsylvania, United States.

 Now the Borough Hall of the Borough of Hatboro, it was added to the National Register of Historic Places in 1978.

 History and architectural features

 The original section was built in 1811, and is a two-story, stucco building measuring sixty-five feet wide by fifty-six feet long.
 It has a hipped roof and a forty-foot-square cupola.
 The building also has a later, two-story rear addition that measures twenty-four feet by seventy-two feet.
 The building features a belfry with clock, and housed a school until 1960.

-Added to the National Register of Historic Places in 1978, it is now the Borough Hall of the Borough of Hatboro.